hmcts/vh-azure-devops-agent/README.md

 As the agents are generically used across all environments.
 They are deployed and hosted within the `DTS-SHAREDSERVICES-STG` subscription.

+Pull requests are deployed to the `DTS-SHAREDSERVICES-DEV` environment for testing and this is removed when merging to master.

 ## Agent Count
 You can amend how many agents will be deployed on each VM by editing the variable `agentCount` in the file `pipeline\variables\common.yaml`